macder/wfv-validation/README.md

 ## Install

-Currently there is still no Release
+Currently there is no release available

 Until then, install for development